Potato-Miyaw/Information-Retrieval-using-Bernoulli-Process/README.md

 * tkinter

 ## Usage
-*	If you want to use the Jupyter Notebook file, follow the instructions given in it.
-If you aren’t able to run the Jupyter Notebook file, follow the instructions below.
 *	Download the script and the documents in the testcase files.
 *	Run the script.
 *	The GUI application will open.